 Adobe-type bricks, made out of clay soil, have been a basic building material since ancient times.
 Making bricks is a fun, messy, physical project.
 Here’s our process for making bricks, as done by Jenny Robertson in 2013:

-We got our soil for free by posting a request on Craigslist.
-You may wish to get a sample first to make sure it will make good bricks; some clay soils crumble after they dry out.
-When you find a good source, get several big big tubs of it.
+1. Clay soil — we got our soil for free by posting a request on Craigslist (you may wish to get a sample first to make sure it will make good bricks; some clay soils crumble after they dry out; when you find a good source, get several big big tubs of it)

 3. Measuring cups — large heavy plastic cups of about 16 oz. capacity work well.

-4. Mixing trays — gray restaurant bussing trays work well
+4. Mixing trays — gray restaurant busing trays work well

 5. 5-gallon bucket of water, out of which you can scoop water using the measuring cups

 6. A hose, both for a water source, and for cleaning hands and feet